 Food and beverages are not permitted inside the IU Cinema theater space, with the exception of water.
 Please feel free to consume food and beverages in the upper or lower lobbies before entering the theater space.

 IU Cinema does not permit any items inside of the theater space that cannot be contained within the seat of the patron, including bicycles, oversized luggage, or large musical instruments.
 Please do not use the seat next to you to store items.
-If you have a large item that cannot be contained within your seat, please see a house manager for assistance.
+If you have a large item that cannot be contained within your seat, please see a house staff member for assistance.

 IU Cinema does not permit items that would detract from the moviegoing experience, including fake weapons, face-covering masks, or large hats.
 Patrons possessing such items will be asked to remove and store them for the duration of the film screening/event.
-Masks being used for health reasons and COVID-19 prevention are exempt from this policy and will be allowed at IU Cinema events.
+Masks being used for health reasons and illness are exempt from this policy and will be allowed at IU Cinema events.
 Patrons are welcome to come dressed in costumes that don’t include prohibited items.

 Items that are found in IU Cinema are kept until the end of the semester.
 At the end of each semester, all unclaimed items are donated to a local charity.
 If you think you left something here, contact us.